MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Step 2: Create a configuration file for Current Channel

-To deploy Microsoft 365 Apps to the Current CHannel group, you use a configuration file with the ODT.
+To deploy Microsoft 365 Apps to the Current Channel group, you use a configuration file with the ODT.
 To create the configuration file, we recommend using the [Office Customization Tool](https://config.office.com/deploymentsettings).

 1. Go to [Office Customization Tool](https://config.office.com/deploymentsettings) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend the following options:
- - **Products:** Microsoft 365 Apps.
-You can also include Visio and Project if you plan to deploy those apps.
+ - **Products and releases:** Microsoft 365 Apps.
+You can also include Visio and Project if you plan to deploy those apps to all devices.
  - **Update channel:** Choose **Current Channel**
  - **Language:** Include all the language packs you plan to deploy.
 We recommend selecting **Match operating system** to automatically install the same languages that are in use by the operating system and any user on the client device.
  - **Installation:** Select **Office Content Delivery Network (CDN)**.
 To silently install Office for your users, choose **Off** for **Show installation to user**.
- - **Update and Upgrade:** To update your client devices automatically, choose **Office Content Delivery Network CDN** and **Automatically check for updates**.
-Choose to automatically remove all previous MSI versions of Office.
+ - **Update and upgrade:** To update your client devices automatically, choose **Office Content Delivery Network CDN** and **Automatically check for updates**.
+Choose to **Uninstall any MSI versions of Office, including Visio and Project**.
 You can also choose to install the same language as any removed MSI versions of Office.
- - **Licensing and Activation:** To silently install Office for your users, choose **On** for **Automatically accept the EULA**.
+ - **Licensing and activation:** To silently install Microsoft 365 Apps for your users, choose **On** for **Automatically accept the EULA**.
- - **Application preferences:** Define any Office settings you want to enable, including VBA macro notifications, default file locations, and default file formats
+ - **Application preferences:** Define any settings you want to enable, including VBA macro notifications, default file locations, and default file formats
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-cc.xml** in the **\\\Server\Share\M365** folder.

 For more details on how to use the Office Customization Tool, see [Overview of the Office Customization Tool](admincenter/overview-office-customization-tool.md).
 For more information about the configuration options, see [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md).

-Note that the Office installation files and Office updates will come from Current Channel.
-For more details on the most recent version of Office based on the different update channels, see [Release information for updates to Microsoft 365 Apps](/officeupdates/release-notes-microsoft365-apps).
+Note that the installation files and updates will come from Current Channel.
+For more details on what is included in the most recent release, see [Release information for updates to Microsoft 365 Apps](/officeupdates/release-notes-microsoft365-apps).

 ## Step 3: Create a configuration file for Monthly Enterprise Channel

 Using the [Office Customization Tool](https://config.office.com/deploymentsettings), create the configuration file for the Monthly Enterprise Channel group.

 1. Go to [Office Customization Tool](https://config.office.com/deploymentsettings) and configure the desired settings for your Microsoft 365 Apps installation.
-We recommend matching the same options as used in Step 2, except for the following change:
+We recommend matching the options used in Step 2, except for the following change:
- - **Update channel:** Choose **Monthly Enterprise Channel**
+ - **Update channel:** Choose **Monthly Enterprise Channel**.
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-mec.xml** in the **\\\Server\Share\M365** folder.

 ## Step 4: Deploy Office to the Current Channel group

-To deploy Office, you provide commands that users can run from their client computers or incorporate them into your installation automation.
+To deploy Office, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Microsoft 365 Apps to install on the client computer.
 Users who run these commands must have local admin privileges and must have read permissions to the share (**\\\server\share\M365**).

 From the client computers for the Current Channel group, run the following command from a command prompt with admin privileges: